EsanRAHIMI/EsanRahimi/README.md

 ## 🎓 Education

-- **Master's in Management Information Systems** - University of Eyvanekey (2020 - 2023)
+- **Master's in Management Information Systems** - University of Eyvanekey
   - Thesis: "Path Planning for Drones using Deep Reinforcement Learning Algorithms"
   - Algorithms Used: DQN, DRQN, ADSA, QR_DRQN

-- **Bachelor of Engineering in Computer Software Engineering** - Farahmand Institute of Higher Education (2017 - 2019)
+- **Bachelor of Engineering in Computer Software Engineering** - Farahmand Institute of Higher Education
-- **Associate's degree in Computer Software Engineering** - Farahmand Institute of Higher Education (2015 - 2017)

 ## 🔭 Current Projects